microsoft/ChakraCore-wiki/Jenkins-Repro-Steps.md

 ### Windows Release Builds

-Rolling Builds and NoJIT Daily builds of `release` configurations also perform PreFAST code analysis.
-The full set of commands we run for release builds are as follows:
+Rolling Builds and NoJIT Daily builds of `release` configurations perform PreFAST code analysis, and do not run tests.
+The set of commands we run for release builds are as follows:

 ```
 jenkins\buildone.cmd x64 release "/p:runcodeanalysis=true"
-jenkins\testone.cmd x64 release
 powershell .\Build\scripts\check_prefast_error.ps1 .
 CodeAnalysis.err
 ```

-Reproing PreFAST code analysis only requires the build step, not the test step, so if you are only trying to repro PreFAST errors, you can omit the test step above.
+Note: Reproing PreFAST code analysis only requires the build step; no test step is required.

 ## Linux Alternate Flags